-I am able to offer counselling, psychotherapy and supervision on the phone or online.
+I offer counselling, psychotherapy and supervision on the phone or online.

 Please do not hesitate to contact me with any queries or concerns you may have about working with me in this way.